-6.3 Method hierarchy_build
+6.3 Subroutine build

-call p%hierarchy_build(a,desc_a,info)
+call p%build(a,desc\a,info)

-This method builds the hierarchy of matrices and restriction/prolongation operators for the multilevel preconditioner p, according to the requirements made by the user through the methods init and set.
+This routine builds the one-level preconditioner p according to the requirements made by the user through the routines init and set (see Sections 6.4 and 6.5 for multi-level preconditioners).

 a type(psb_xspmat_type), intent(in).
 The sparse matrix structure containing the local part of the matrix to be preconditioned.
-Note that x must be chosen according to the real/complex, single/double precision version of MLD2P4 under use.
+Note that $x$ must be chosen according to the real/complex, single/double precision version of MLD2P4 under use.
 See the PSBLAS User's Guide for details [13]. desc_a type(psb_desc_type), intent(in).
 The communication descriptor of a.
-See the PSBLAS User's Guide for details $[13]$. info integer, intent(out).
+See the PSBLAS User's Guide for details [13]. info integer, intent(out).
 Error code.
 If no error, 0 is returned.
-See Section 8 for details.
+See Section 8 for details. , call mld\precbld(p,what,val,info)